Kemben

-Kemben (ꦏꦼꦩ꧀ꦧꦼꦤ꧀, Indonesian: kemban) is an Indonesian female torso wrap historically common in Java, Bali, and other part of Indonesian archipelago.
+Kemben (ꦏꦼꦩ꧀ꦧꦼꦤ꧀, Indonesian: kemban) is an Indonesian female torso wrap historically common in Java, Bali, and other parts of the Indonesian archipelago.
 It is made by wrapping a piece of kain (clothes), either plain, batik printed, velvet, or any type of fabrics, covering the chest wrapped around the woman's torso.

 History

 Prior to the prevalence of kebaya, it is believed that kemben was the most popular and common female dress in the ancient and classical period of Java.
-It is commonly worn in the Majapahit era until the Mataram Sultanate.
+It was commonly worn in the Majapahit era until the Mataram Sultanate.
 Today, this shoulder-baring garment still features in many Indonesian rituals, traditional Javanese dances or palace ceremonies in Javanese keratons.

-The bare shoulders of the kemben may be regarded as a representation of aesthetics, elegance, and femininity.
-In recent decades, however, kemben has fallen out of favor among Javanese Muslim women as they abandoned their traditional fashion and wear Islamic clothing such as hijab, which was previously uncommon in Indonesia.
-Today, the tradition of wearing kemben were preserved and kept alive in the Javanese royal court of Yogyakarta and Surakarta keratons, especially among nobles and abdi dalem (palace servants).
-However, in recent years, this also had stirred debate between the efforts to preserve classic Javanese court culture against the growing conservatism, bigotism, fanaticism and Islamism that currently growing among Indonesian Muslims community.
+The bare shoulders of the kemben may be regarded as a representation of elegance and femininity.
+In recent decades, however, kemben has fallen out of favor among Javanese Muslim women as they abandoned their traditional fashion and wear Islamic clothing such as the hijab, which was previously uncommon in Indonesia.
+Today, the tradition of wearing kemben has been preserved and kept alive in the Javanese royal court of Yogyakarta and Surakarta keratons, especially among nobles and abdi dalem (palace servants).
+However, in recent years, this also had stirred debate about the efforts to preserve classic Javanese court culture being contended by the growing conservative Islamism among the Indonesian Muslims community.